eyyytran/DC_Fullstack_Project/README.md

 6. Navigate your terminal to the `/DC_Backend_Project` directory and run the command `nodemon` or just `node` if you chose not to install nodemon.

-7. With the local server running you many now open a browser and navigate to http://localhost:3001/index to use the app.
+7. With the local server running you may now open a browser and navigate to http://localhost:3001/index to use the app.

 ---
 You can read more about how we created this project at [dev.to]()